drshahizan/software-engineering/materials/module4/kohlihui/readme.md

 Overall, a hospital information system should be user-friendly, efficient, and reliable, providing a seamless experience for healthcare providers and hospital staff alike.

+# Requirement Engineering Process of the hospital information system

+Requirement engineering is the process of gathering, analyzing, and documenting the needs and constraints of stakeholders to define the requirements for a system.

+####Here are some steps that could be taken in the requirement engineering process for a hospital information system:

+### Identify Stakeholders
+- The first step is to identify the stakeholders for the hospital information system.
+These may include hospital administrators, healthcare providers, patients, insurance companies, and regulatory bodies.

+### Elicit Requirements
+- The next step is to elicit requirements from the stakeholders.
+This can be done through interviews, surveys, and focus groups.
+The requirements should cover both functional requirements (what the system should do) and non-functional requirements (how the system should perform).

+### Analyze Requirements
+- Once the requirements have been elicited, they need to be analyzed to identify any conflicts or inconsistencies.
+This may involve prioritizing the requirements based on their importance to different stakeholders and identifying any trade-offs that need to be made.

+### Document Requirements
+- The requirements should be documented in a clear and concise way, using a standardized format such as a requirements specification document.
+This document should be regularly updated throughout the project to reflect any changes in the requirements.

+### Verify Requirements
+- The requirements should be verified to ensure that they are complete, accurate, and feasible.
+This may involve reviewing the requirements with stakeholders, conducting prototyping or simulation, and performing feasibility studies.

+### Manage Requirement
+- As the project progresses, it is important to manage the requirements to ensure that they are being met.
+This may involve tracking changes to the requirements, managing scope creep, and ensuring that the requirements are aligned with the overall goals of the project.

+Overall, the requirement engineering process for a hospital information system should be systematic, collaborative, and iterative, involving all stakeholders in the process of defining and refining the requirements.
+By following a structured approach, the requirements for the system can be clearly defined, ensuring that the final product meets the needs of all stakeholders.